oss-review-toolkit/ort/docs/hints-for-use-with-docker.md

    **Important:** Ensure that the `.netrc` file has been created at `netrc_folder_path` before running the command, otherwise Docker will create a folder `.netrc` inside the container, instead of mounting a single file.

-It is also possible to use `git config` to setup access to private repositories.
+It is also possible to use `git config` to set up access to private repositories.

 1. Configure your `.gitconfig` with your GitHub credentials